niclad/eece5640/hw3/p4/README.md

 ## Compiling
 Use the Makefile to compile the C++ files described above. `$ make` will compile tedori_hw3p4.cpp and make a file named `matrix_mult`. `$ make reduction` will compile tedori_hw3p4_reduc.cpp and make a file named `matrix_reduc`.

 See the Makefile for more information about compilation settings.
-Note, however, that all
+Note, however, that this was compiled with OpenMP 4.5.

 ## Running
 The files require no input and will run in bash using `$ ./<file_name>`.
 Both files will print the maximum threads available and which threads are running. `matrix_reduc` will output all the threads in the reduction; this the makes the output quite verbose.